Adambean/gitlab-ce-ldap-sync/README.md

 # LDAP group sync script for Gitlab-CE

-This nifty little PHP-CLI tool will synchronise user groups from an LDAP server to Gitlab community edition instance(s).
+This nifty little PHP-CLI tool will synchronise users and user groups from an LDAP server to Gitlab community edition instance(s).

 Though this functionality is available out of the box with Gitlab enterprise edition the pricing model is completely infeasible for teams of hobbyists working on non-revenue based projects but need to use a centralised authentication base.

-This tool is not designed to sync the users themselves into Gitlab as Gitlab-CE can already authenticate fully against an LDAP instance.
-It is only designed to sync user group memberships, which is typically only available in Gitlab-EE.
+As a bonus it can also do a light rake of LDAP users not currently in Gitlab, so those that haven't signed in for their first time can still have projects and permissions assigned to them. **This may make the tool unsuitable git Gitlab-EE as this would certainly impact its licensing fees!**

 ## Getting Started